 Self-Climbing

-A self-climbing tower crane requires a strong concrete base to keep it stable as it slowly grows upward to reach the necessary height.
-Once it reaches the correct peak, the device will be attached to a nearby structure.
+A self-climbing tower crane requires a strong concrete base to keep it stable as it slowly extends upward to reach the necessary height.
+Once erected to the desired height, the tower crane is attached to a nearby structure.

 Traveling

-This tower crane is commonly utilized in large projects that need to move loads quickly.
+A traveling tower crane is commonly used in large projects where loads need to be moved quickly.
 Traveling tower cranes are usually track-mounted and move loads horizontally along the masts.

 Step 1 – Find the Right Location